 So why not let it be?
 Be broken.
 Be dysfunctional.
 I often use the verb “stumble” around here because it helps keep me honest.
 I’m not a spiritual giant striding manfully into Heaven while scores of angels cheer me on and ask for my autograph.
 I’m stumbling and grumbling and learning so slowly that it almost seems like going backwards.

 All we can do is give attention to what is unfolding within and without us, and to do so with as little judgment as possible.
 This is hard to do and yet it comes as such a relief.
-Even a little effort can yield eternal results.
-Honesty is crucial: not the movement to find or fix problems, but simply to see what is right now and accept it.
+Even a little effort can yield helpful results.
+Honesty is crucial: not the movement to find or fix problems, but simply to see what is appearing right now and accept it.
 In these bodies in this world, that is healing.